Guide to the Different Types of Sage Plants

 - Water: It likes to live just a little on the dry side of life

 This type of sage is a hardy perennial with flat, silver-tinged green leaves.
-It grows flowers in the spring that can be purple, blue, white, or pink spikes.
+In the spring, it grows flowers that can be purple, blue, white, or pink spikes.

 Mexican Bush Sage